simi/mongoid_paranoia/README.md

 There may be times when you don't want documents to actually get deleted from the database, but "flagged" as deleted. mongoid-paranoia provides a Paranoia module to give you just that.

+Old API is froozen in [3.0.0-stable branch](https://github.com/simi/mongoid-paranoia/tree/3.0.0-stable) and works with Mongoid 4.

 ## Installation

 Add this line to your application's Gemfile: